The Pomegranate – Greek Origins and Myths

 Goddess of Marriage, Women and Family

-In the sanctuary of Hera, (ancient Greek goddess of marriage), near Argos, Peloponnese, known as the Argive Heraion, ancient Greek sculptor, Polykleitos, created an enormous cult statue, in about 420 BCE, which has long since disappeared.
+In the sanctuary of Hera (Juno) Greek Goddess of Women and Marriage, near Argos, Peloponnese, known as the Argive Heraion, ancient Greek sculptor, Polykleitos, created an enormous cult statue, in about 420 BCE, which has long since disappeared.

 Hera was depicted holding a scepter in one hand and offering a pomegranate in the other, as a symbol of fertile blood and marriage.